-The Capital Regional Hospital District and Island Health are working together to build The Summit—a 320-bed seniors residential care facility at 955 Hillside Avenue in Victoria.
-Opening in early 2020, The Summit will replace Oak Bay Lodge and Mt Tolmie Hospital, and will be a state-of-the-art long-term care facility that will serve seniors who have dementia or complex care needs.
+The Capital Regional Hospital District and Island Health are working together to build The Summit—a 320-bed seniors long-term care home at 955 Hillside Avenue in Victoria.
+Opening in February 2020, The Summit will replace Oak Bay Lodge and Mt Tolmie Hospital, and will be a state-of-the-art long-term care facility that will serve seniors who have dementia or complex care needs.

 Frequently Asked Questions